goodguyry/ryandomingue.com/_posts/2014-12-30-git-hooks-grunt-and-jekyll.md

 From the [NVM Readme](https://github.com/creationix/nvm#manual-install)

-Once that's finished, source the `~/.nvm/nvm.sh` file in your shell and you can easily manage Node versions.
+Once that's finished, source the <code class="path">~/.nvm/nvm.sh</code> file in your shell and you can easily manage Node versions.
 [See their usage docs](https://github.com/creationix/nvm#usage) for more, but what I did was [update my dotfiles](https://github.com/goodguyry/dotfiles/commit/5cd72d0a62779aace5ee444eb1ae8cf0194955f6), test on my laptop and then pull the changes to the server.
 From there I re-installed my dotfiles and everything was ready to go.

 ### RVM and Ruby